-While adults may be more familiar with their own strengths, challenges, and emotions, students’ self-awareness is still in early development throughout the school-age years, and they will beneﬁt largely from activities that invite them to explore their identities.
-These types of lessons focus on naming, recognizing, and managing emotions, exploring strengths, setting goals, and sharing likes and dislikes with others through appropriate communication.
-Healthy self-awareness boosts conﬁdence, strengthens relationships, and allows for intentional decision-making.
+While adults may be more familiar with their own strengths, challenges, and emotions, students’ self-awareness is still in early development throughout the school-age years.
+Lessons that focus on naming, recognizing, and managing emotions, exploring strengths, setting goals, and sharing likes and dislikes with others through appropriate communication can boost self-awareness.

 Expert author Daniel Goleman explains: “Emotional Self-Awareness is the ability to understand your own emotions and their eﬀects on your performance.
 You know what you are feeling and why—and how it helps or hurts what you are trying to do.
 You sense how others see you and so align your self-image with a larger reality.
 You have an accurate sense of your strengths and limitations, which gives you a realistic self-conﬁdence.
 It also gives you clarity on your values and sense of purpose, so you can be more decisive when you set a course of action.”

 Truly, when we help students uncover this awareness, we set them up for success in all areas of life!

 Duration: 30 minutes

 Materials: Just Like Me Cards (print one for each group of four students)

 Instructions for Self Awareness Worksheets